-

 So, what’s generally off-limits for a deduction?

 Taking a few minutes to sort your items before you head to the donation center saves everyone a headache.
-It also ensures your final itemized list is clean and compliant.
+It also ensures your final itemized list is clean and well-documented.
 This is where a modern tool can be a game-changer.
-DeductAble lets you snap a photo of each item, assign a condition, and log an IRS-compliant value on the spot.
-It creates a perfect digital trail as you go, eliminating the guesswork and the risk of accidentally including non-deductible items.
+DeductAble lets you snap a photo of each item, assign a condition, and log a defensible resale-based value on the spot.
+It creates a digital trail as you go, eliminating the guesswork and the risk of accidentally including non-deductible items.

 Your Practical Goodwill Donation Value Guide